zhangzhiyu321/my_learn/README.md

 # my_learn

-This project demonstrates a small web page that allows you to draw curves by selecting points.
-You can configure axis ranges, import or export `.dat` files and clear the plot.
-Points can be moved, deleted or rotated.
-Use the arrow keys to nudge selected points (hold Shift for larger steps) without scrolling the page.
-Shift-drag anywhere on the plot to draw a rectangle and select points, and dragging a selected point moves the entire selection.
-Click any empty spot to cancel the current selection.
-Segment sampling supports multiple points and there is a toggle for showing the curve.
-If no points are selected, the segment sampler uses all points.
-Basic undo/redo operations are supported.
-Use **Ctrl+C**/**Command+C** and **Ctrl+V**/**Command+V** to copy and paste selected points.
-When the browser blocks clipboard access (such as when opening from disk), data is stored in an internal buffer so pasting still works inside the page.
+This project provides a minimal curve editor implemented with D3.js.
+You can set the axis range, add points with a click and drag them to new positions.
+Hold Shift and drag to draw a selection box for multiple points.
+Press Delete to remove the selection or use the arrow keys (add Shift for larger steps) to nudge points without scrolling the page.
+Clicking empty space clears the current selection.

-Reloading the page resets all points and settings as no data is stored between sessions.
-The interface features a clean sidebar layout inspired by research plotting tools to keep controls organized while the plot stays responsive.
+Use the **Export .dat** button to save your points or **Import** to load an existing file.
+The **Clear** button resets the plot.
+All data is discarded when you reload the page.

 Open `index.html` in a browser to try the demo.
-For details on advanced features and implementation notes see `CURVE_EDITOR_MANUAL.md`.